KeepingFoundThingsFound/itemMirror/scripts/authentication-spec.md

    through and itemMirror method back to the dev.
 This will improve the quality of dealing with errors tremendously, and make the code more readable in general.
+4. Take advantage of the timeout value that is passed along by some services and actually store the timeout value so that it has an impact when doing an `isAuthenticated` call.